xl-code/expressconnect/intl.en-US/Pricing/Billing.md

 The price here is a reference, take the price on the purchase page as standard.
 If you have any problems, contact your customer manager.

-**Note:** Before October 1, 2018, same-region interconnection between two VPCs or between a VPC and a VBR is free of charge.
+**Note:** Before April 1, 2019, the interconnection between two VPCs or between a VPC and a VBR is free in the same region of charge.

 |Specification \(Gbps\) |Price before April 1, 2019 \(RMB/month\)|Price after April 1, 2019 \(RMB/month\)|
 |:----------------------|:---------------------------------------|:--------------------------------------|